 A print from a tree cross-section, resembling a vinyl record on a gramophone.
 The tree’s growth rings—uneven, black and white, and sometimes golden—symbolize my life.
 Postcards and letters, addressed to me and sent by me to my friends, children, parents, and lovers.

-Rain in Kamakura
+Rain in Kamakura (Sold)

 In autumn, when the momiji maples turn crimson, or in spring, when the cherry blossoms bloom, Kamakura is especially crowded.
 But I love Kamakura in early winter.
 The gray paths, the houses, and against this backdrop of quiet grayness, the persimmons glow in bright orange on the trees.
 On rainy days, there are no tourists; the locals stay indoors.
 Only the umbrellas of the occasional passerby drift above the pathways like floating petals.
 In the Buddhist and Shinto temples, the smoke from burning incense refuses to rise to the gods in the heavens.
 Instead, it lingers low, and in the end, the raindrops press it gently down onto the stone-paved paths.
 Kamakura is the only place in Japan where I switch my camera to black-and-white mode.
 It is so beautiful, so self-sufficient in the simplicity of its forms, that I leave all the bright colors to the tourist camera flashes.